Need emergency assistance?

 Across Victoria, universities and TAFEs are joining forces to promote respect, equality and inclusion in learning and working environments, both on campus and online.

-We all deserve to learn and work in environments that are safe and free from disrespect and harm.
+We all deserve to learn and work in environments that are safe, respectful and free from harm.
 Findings from the National Student Safety Survey show there’s still important work to do to prevent and respond to sexual harm and gender-based violence in tertiary education.
+Respect Week is part of Swinburne’s primary prevention approach — stopping harm before it occurs by addressing its underlying drivers.

 We invite all students and staff to get involved in Respect Week at Swinburne.
 Preventing sexual harm and gender-based violence starts with a culture of respect – now and always.
 This week supports our commitment to making Swinburne A Place for Everyone — a place where everyone feels safe, heard and respected.